NateEag/how-i-code/content/dates-and-times.rst

 timezone and show the timezone in the interface.
 It may be hidden by default, but if it is make it easy to discover.

-"Current local timezone" is an acceptable timezone setting for reminders and events visible only to one user.
-It is useful for users who travel frequently and want to trigger an event at a consistent local time no matter where they are.
-If the event is visible to multiple users then communication about timezones matters so that value is not acceptable, but for a single user no meaningful inconsistency can occur.
-Any computer the user accesses will be set to a specific timezone, and if the user is using multiple computers with different timezone settings simultaneously (such as a laptop and a phone), they can decide which one to trust (though it might be wise to detect the inconsistent local times and warn the user about the inconsistency).
+"Current local timezone" is a valid timezone for events relative to exactly one user or location.
+It is not valid when the event relates to multiple users as there may be multiple "local" timezones.
+The same is true for multiple locations (even if all the locations happen to be in the same timezone, that timezone's boundaries may change before the event occurs).
+For a single user, no such ambiguity exists.
+If she uses multiple computers with different timezone settings simultaneously (such as a laptop and a phone) she can decide which one to trust (though it could be nice to warn her if her devices are configured inconsistently).
+Similarly, if she's physically near a timezone boundary, she can decide which timezone applies to her (implication: when feasible, software should notify users who are near timezone boundaries).

 When a user enters a datetime, do not guess its timezone.
 Make them specify it, because guesses are wrong sometimes, and that wrongness will eventually cause